Hardboiled Rose: Plot

-Trask and a household servant (Floyd Shackelford) discover the body.
+Trask and a household servant discover the body.
 To spare the grandmother, they claim it was heart failure.
 Trask uncovers the real cause and takes the fall for the theft, swearing the butler to silence.
 When Payton Hale, Rose, and Mrs. Duhamel blame him, the servant hints at his innocence.
 Determined to clear Trask's name, Rose visits him in jail and uncovers the truth.

 She traces the stolen securities to Julie Malo's gambling establishment.
 In a daring plan, Rose dons a flaring evening gown and a bold air of sophistication and infiltrates the club.
 She wins over Edward Malo, who becomes smitten and soon confides, while drunk, that the stolen securities are hidden in the safe until the scandal dies down.
 Rose pretends to agree to an elopement with him, subtly noting she has no money.

 Before Edward can remove the securities for her, Steve Wallace catches him in the act.
 In the ensuing chaos, Rose seizes the bonds and escapes.
 Back at the Duhamel residence, she's about to return the securities to the wall safe when Julie bursts in, revolver drawn, demanding them back.
 In a tense showdown of nerves and willpower, Rose refuses to surrender the bonds—and wins.

 To protect the family's reputation, it is announced that the securities were merely mislaid in the safe all along.
 They're returned to the bank, Trask is exonerated, and love triumphs.
 Rose and John reunite, their engagement back on track, and the scandal gives way to a happy ending.